zannlin/StartSmartStudentManagement/README.md

 - Create a GitHub Repository:
   - Set up a new repository on GitHub and push your local commits to this remote repository.
 - Push Changes:
+  - After completing each task, push all commits to the GitHub repository.
+6. Error Handling and Documentation:
+- Implement error handling for file I/O operations and input validation to ensure a smooth user experience.
+- Include inline comments explaining key parts of the code for better readability and maintainability.